wayneparrott/torcs-node-client/README.md

 # Getting Started
+We will be running two process, the TORCS simulator and our driver bot.
-Open a command shell and `cd` to the folder that will contain your version of the torcs-node-client.
+Begin by opening   a command shell and `cd` to the folder that will contain your version of the torcs-node-client.

 Clone this git repo
 ```